 A veteran of the Big Sky Conference, Sears was the defensive coordinator at Eastern Washington from 2003-07 and returned to the league as the head coach at Weber State in 2012-13.

-With 20 years of collegiate coaching experience, Sears brings a lengthy resume to the Hornets.
+With 20 years of collegiate coaching experience, Sears brought a lengthy resume to the Hornets.
 His coaching tenure began as a graduate assistant at Iowa State in 1994 where he spent three years coaching the defensive backs and wide receivers.
 He was then the defensive coordinator at St. Ambrose in 1998 before moving to Army where he oversaw the cornerbacks and defensive line.

 Sears' first opportunity in the Big Sky came at Eastern Washington where he coached the safeties, linebackers and defensive backs from 2000-02.
 He was elevated to defensive coordinator in 2003 and had seven of his players earn all-Big Sky honors.